zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 * Provisioned an ADB instance
 * Created an OMLUSER account
-* Uploaded data for the notebook to manipulate
+* Uploaded data for OMLUSER

 ## **STEP 1**: Upload Notebook to Oracle Machine Learning